Decoding Visual Experience and Mapping Semantics through Whole-Brain Analysis Using fMRI Foundation Models: Discussion

+We acknowledge several limitations in the current study.
+First, while our generative reconstructions achieve high semantic accuracy, we caution that diffusion models can introduce ``hallucinated'' high-frequency details based on their training priors.
+Therefore, the pixel-wise accuracy of our reconstructions should be interpreted as a synthesis of neural decoding and generative interpolation.
+Second, our claims regarding the "causal" contribution of the DMN are based on computational lesioning (masking); future work using transcranial magnetic stimulation (TMS) or patient studies would be required to establish true biological causality.

 The final important implication of this work is methodological.
-We believe that our approach allows for significant further advances in understanding the role of non-visual regions in visual processing by facilitating the mapping of these higher-order processes using foundation models.
-Moreover, we believe that these models hold significant potential in advancing our understanding of brain-behavior relationships particularly for more complex traits that vary more across people.
+We believe that our approach allows for significant further advances in understanding the role of non-visual regions in visual processing by transferring learned priors from vast, non-specific fMRI repositories to specialized tasks.
+Moreover, this capability holds particular promise for advancing brain-behavior analyses, especially for complex traits that exhibit high inter-subject variability.
 These models allow us to take advantage of the large amounts of non-specific fMRI data that now exist and may help us improve our predictions of these more complex brain-behavior relationships, beyond functional decoding and into more trait-level brain-behavior analyses.
 This has huge implications for the field, as these tasks have previously required the collection of either highly specific data or more general data in thousands of individuals~\citep{marek2022reproducible}.
-This has led to significant consternation in the field regarding the practicality of using MRI to understand behavior and led some researchers to suggest that data for understanding brain-behavior relationships for complex traits should only be done by consortia~\citep{gratton2022brain}.
-Using similar principles to those proposed by other researchers~\citep{he2022meta}, we believe that foundation models may boost the predictive power of models that aim to predict more variable brain-behavior relationships, reducing the sample size required for individual labs and providing a new "middle path" to robust brain-behavior predictions.
+This has led to significant consternation in the field regarding the practicality of using fMRI to understand behavior and led some researchers to suggest that data for understanding brain-behavior relationships for complex traits should only be done by consortia~\citep{gratton2022brain}.
+Using similar principles to those proposed by other researchers~\citep{he2022meta}, brain foundation model captured universal neural activities can significantly boost predictive power in smaller datasets.
+Consequently, this approach has the potential to democratize robust brain-behavior research, allowing for precise modeling of complex cognitive traits without the prohibitive requirement of massive sample sizes.